ucarion/voronoi-rs/README.md

 # voronoi-rs
 A Rust library for generating Voronoi diagrams and Delaunay triangulations.
-Currently, neither the Voronoi diagram not the Delaunay triangulation are working.
+Currently, neither the Voronoi diagram nor the Delaunay triangulation are working.